isomerpages/moe-yishunpri/_ccas/Visual and Performing Arts/MODERN DANCE.md

 third_nav_title: Visual and Performing Arts
 ---
 ##### **Synopsis**
-In Yishun Primary Modern Dance CCA, our students who come from diverse backgrounds always work together to present a beautiful and synchronised performance through good teamwork and self-discipline.
-In 2018, we achieved Certificate of Accomplishment in the SYF Arts Presentation.
-We were honoured to be invited by the Odyssey Dance Theatre Ltd to perform in the 8th DanzINC Festival at the Victoria Theatre.
-In 2019, we had the privilege to perform at the Istana Open House on Labour Day.
-Despite the COVID-19 pandemic, our members are engaged through online sessions in the form of e-CCA.
-We will continue to provide opportunities for our pupils to develop their passion and talent in dance.
+Yishun Primary Modern Dance CCA aims to bring students who come from diverse backgrounds to work together to present a beautiful and synchronised performance.
+Through the practice sessions, students will learn contemporary dance and movement techniques, develop good teamwork and self-discipline.
+Our dancers have performed at various external events such as Istana Open House on Labour Day (2019) and Singapore Youth Festival Arts Presentation (2022).
+We hope that talented and interested young dancers can join us in our dance journey.

 ##### **Teachers-in-Charge**
 * Mrs Chloe Huang (I/C) (chloe_huang@schools.gov.sg)